geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 Okay.

 ##### **Chenyu** [[00:28:32](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=1712)]
 I think it was generally the problem for maybe MLIR development, similar in a sense that it probably has like 200 different knobs.
 And if you are an experienced developer, you can keep those.
 It's like our flags.
 We probably have like 50 of those.
 And if you are experienced, you can have those kind of know.
-But if you are not, the bigger the flag look like, the harder for you to realize what's being...
+But if you are not, the bigger the flag look like, the harder for you to realize what's being..

 ##### **Geohot** [[00:29:06](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=1746)]
 I was asking ChatGPT for sampler parameters.
 I was copying and pasting them.
 I couldn't tell which ones are really better.
 No, yeah, we're not going to fix that.
 But at least we can write something that's very, very simple and repeatable, which I feel like a lot of these things kind of aren't.
 I think that a lot of these LLM implementations are just broken.
 But there's no simple way to benchmark them and see that.
 Like they're getting like 20 points lower on these things, on these like TruthfulQA than they should.
 But yeah, I don't know.
 I think it'll be nice to just have, even if it's just the same, it'll be nice to have python -m tinygrad.app.llm.